DrThomasAger/smile/README.md

 ## Tasks

-The text inside the section *changes with the prompt and task required.
+The text inside the section **changes with the prompt and task required.**

 Tasks are defined processes with inputs and outputs, usually also with input data.
 We normally have expected results and test cases for them.
-Now, run tasks with a (: Smile!
+Now, run tasks with a ***(: Smile***!

 ## Sections